mike-klopfer/Full-Stack/1-foundations/python-http/python-http.md

 ----
 The last part of this writes the response body.
 The parent class gives us a variable called `self.wfile`, which is used to send the response. `wfile` stands for writeable file.
 Python makes an analogy between network connections and open files (they're things you can read and write data to).

 `self.wfile` represents the connection from the server to the client and it is write-only, hence the name.
-Any binary data written to it with its write method gets send to the client as part of the response.
+Any binary data written to it with its write method gets sent to the client as part of the response.
 ```python
 # Now, write the response body.
         self.wfile.write("Hello, HTTP!\n".encode())